The Bata Shoe Museum in the Community

 This year's "Warm the Sole Sock Drive" was a great success.
 Thanks to all who donated we presented the Scott Mission with over 5000 pairs of socks.
-If you missed your chance to participate this year, the "Warm the Sole Sock Drive will return in November 2014!
+If you missed your chance to participate this year, make sure you check back next year!

 Relax, Recharge, Renew Family Program with Tourism Toronto

 The Relax, Recharge & Renew program provides parents of children with special needs a much-deserved break.
 Tourism Toronto, with the assistance of members and partners, provides weekend packages for parents that include a limousine pick up, a two-night hotel stay, tickets to shows and museums and other attractions, and meals at local restaurants.
 Two families benefit from these weekend getaways every single week.
 Each weekend, two families will leave their child in a high-quality, provincially funded respite care setting and then return home where a limousine will pick them up for a three-day package that includes: * two-night hotel stay, including breakfasts * tickets to a marquee theatre or sporting event * passes to major attractions * dinners at top restaurants * pick-up and return by limousine * TTC passes to get around the city throughout the weekend * an overnight bag * a gift for the child in care.